barahilia/blog/_posts/2014-11-28-javascript-this-is-a-problem.markdown

 be easier for code observer to grasp `obj.count` than `count: ...` with the hidden `obj =`.
 Both aspects harm readability so I opt to the former construct.

-You need a constructor - wrap object definition in a function:
+If a constructor is needed just wrap object definition in a function:

     var createObj = function () {
         var obj = {};